loveminimal/hugo-theme-virgo/README.md

 [params]
     # active fadeIn animate when load page
     hasActiveAnimate = true
-    # active cool style, be cool but take up more resources
+    # active cool style, be cool but take up more resources, and
+    # if you want to replace default background image, just
+    # rename it `default.jpg` and place it into `/static/imgs/bg` dir, like `/static/imgs/bg/default.jpg`.
     hasActiveCool = true

     # like the following items that you need create a relative markdown file